-5.2.4.
 The Recurrent and Development Expenditure Mix

+5.19.
 Another major challenge facing the Tobago House of Assembly relates to the mix between recurrent and development expenditures.
-Most of the expenditure of the THA is directed at recurrent, rather than development expenditure.
-The challenge here is that, if Tobago needs to catch up with the national economy, there needs to be a fundamental shift in the expenditure patterns of the THA towards a greater share for developmental expenditures.
+Most of the expenditures of the THA is directed at recurrent rather than development expenditure.
+The challenge here is that if Tobago needs to catch up with the national economy, there needs to be a fundamental shift in the expenditure pattern of the THA towards a greater share for developmental expenditures.
 The genesis of this problem lies in the way THA's request for development and recurrent expenditures are viewed by the Central Government.
-Recurrent expenditures are viewed as non-discretionary, and are more fully supported than developmental expenditures which are viewed as discretionary.
-To illustrate the point quite clearly, in the national budget for Trinidad and Tobago for fiscal 2004/2005, the THA was allocated 81 per cent of its request for recurrent expenditure and only 23 per cent of its request for development spending.
-Similarly, in the 2005/2006 budget, the THA was allocated 84 per cent of its request for recurrent expenditures and only 18 per cent of its request for development spending.
+Recurrent expenditures are viewed as non-discretionary and are more fully supported than developmental expenditures which are viewed as discretionary.
+To illustrate the point quite clearly, in the national budget for Trinidad and Tobago for fiscal 2004/2005, the THA was allocated 81 per cent of its request for recurrent expenditures and only 23 per cent of its request for development spending.
+Similarly, in the recently presented 2005/2006 budget, the THA was allocated 84 per cent of its request for recurrent expenditures and only 18 per cent of its request for development spending.
 The consequence of all this is that most of THA's expenditures are directed to recurrent expenditures rather than development expenditures.
-For instance, in this financial year, 2005/2006, 87 per cent of Tobago's allocation is for recurrent expenditures and only 13 per cent for development expenditures.
+For instance, in this financial year 87 per cent of Tobago's allocation is for recurrent expenditures and only 13 per cent for development expenditures, see Appendix IV (a) and IV (b).

-5.2.5.
 Human Resource Capacity Constraints

+5.20.
 The execution of fiscal policy in Tobago is severely constrained by the inadequate human resource capacity on the island.
-Despite the existence of a major Financial Assistance Programme, to encourage studies in various academic disciplines, there still remain critical shortages in a number of professional designations.
-Key among these are areas such as engineering, quantity surveying, architecture and project management.
-These shortages significantly retard the execution of development projects on the island.
-In many cases, projects have been identified, but there are no systems in place for their implementation and appraisal, resulting in serious delays in project implementation, and cost overruns.
+Despite the existence of a major Financial Assistance Programme to encouraged studies in various academic disciplines, there still remains critical shortages in a lot of professional designations.
+Key among there are areas such as engineering, quantity surveying, architecture and project management.
+These shortages significantly retards the execution of development projects on the island.
+In many cases, projects have been identified but there are no systems in place for their implementation and appraisal resulting in serious delays in project implementation and cost overruns.
 This certainly has implications for the effectiveness of fiscal policy on the island.
-To compound matters, there exists a serious shortage of skilled labour on the island, and labour has to be obtained from Trinidad and imported from elsewhere in the Caribbean.
+To compound matters there exist a serious shortage of skilled labour on the island and labour imported from Trinidad and elsewhere in the Caribbean.
 The human resource capacity constraint remains a major challenge in the process of decentralization between the Central Government in Trinidad and the Tobago House of Assembly.
-However, this is not only a Tobago problem; it is a national problem.
+However, this is not only a Tobago problem, it is a national problem.